makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP45.md

 - Funding a 3 month runway for MT-001
 - Replenish the budget on a quarterly basis
-- Include members of the Core Unit in the SES MKR Incentive Plan.
+- Include members of the Core Unit in the SES MKR Incentive Plan

 ## Specification